 Ukraine Shipping Service Alerts

 At the start of the conflict, Ukraine immediately closed its airspace to all commercial carriers for safety reasons.
-The air space restriction continues still today.
+The air space restriction continues today, and most of the services that are resumed will likely be over land.

-However, once Russian attacks subsided in the western parts of Ukraine, more ground routes became available.
-The Ukrainian postal service (Ukrposhta) now collects mail and parcels from neighboring countries for distribution within the country, where possible.
+The Ukrainian postal service (Ukrposhta) has been collecting mail and parcels from neighboring countries for distribution within the country, where possible.

-Ukrposhta is also getting mail and packages out the same way, via land routes first to a neighboring country like Poland, before being dispatched to the destination country.
+Ukrposhta also sent mail and packages the same way, via land routes, first to a neighboring country like Poland before being dispatched to the destination country.

-In addition, Russia and Belarus (due to the country’s support of Russia) have been sanctioned by the EU, the United States, and many other countries globally following the attack on Ukraine.
+Russia and Belarus (due to the country’s support of Russia) have been sanctioned by the EU, the United States, and many other countries globally following the attack on Ukraine.
+Currently, these sanctions continue to eliminate operations in these two countries, specifically from the United States.

-Because of the war and sanctions, sending mail and small packages to Ukraine, Russia, and Belarus has been significantly affected.
+Because of the war and sanctions, sending mail and small packages to Ukraine, Russia, and Belarus has been a challenge, but regular mail and packages destined for Ukraine have been possible in areas not controlled by Russia.

-However, Ukrposhta, Ukraine’s postal service that handles mail shipments in Ukraine on behalf of USPS, recently advised that the country’s infrastructure has suffered severe damage from Russian missile and drone attacks on the power grid and other critical systems.
+Keep in mind that Ukrposhta, Ukraine’s postal service that handles mail shipments in Ukraine on behalf of USPS, previously has advised that the country’s infrastructure has suffered severe damage from Russian missile and drone attacks on the power grid and other critical systems, and operations may be slowed.

 Sorting and customs facilities are equipped with electricity generators to maintain operations, even during power outages, but could face delays.

-DHL issued a Service Alert that the carrier has resumed limited shipping services in select locations of Ukraine and additional charges may apply as the carrier is operating under an elevated risk level.
+DHL issued a Service Alert in late 2022 that the carrier had resumed limited shipping services in select locations in Ukraine, and additional charges may apply as the carrier is operating under an elevated risk level.

-For Belarus and Russia, DHL said it has suspended inbound operations and suspended all domestic operations within Russia as well.
+For Belarus and Russia, DHL continues to suspend its outbound services and all domestic operations within Russia.

 Due to sanctions, DHL-owned planes are not allowed to fly into or out of Russia and Belarus, suggesting that any outbound express shipments are being transported by commercial airlines that still have access to these markets from non-EU countries and others that have imposed sanctions.
 This likely means significant delays.